Message from Dr. Jack Gatlin

 Check out the latest news from Maye River!

 Free Lunch Every Tuesday at 12:30; Bible Study followed by.
 Women of Faith Bible Study at 1:30 p.m.
-We will begin on January 8 the David Jeremiah Study on Revelations.
+We have begun the David Jeremiah Study on Revelations.
 Come join us on Tuesday's Everyone is welcome!

 Prayer and Bible Study every Wednesday at 6:30 p.m.

-Men's Bible Study will be on every Thursday at 7:00 p.m.
+Men's Bible Study will be on every Thursday at 8:00 p.m.
 "Come Join Us" as we study the Word of God.
-We will be studying Revelation in the upcoming weeks.
+We will begin the David Jeremiah study series “Signs” starting May 2.

 Men's Breakfast, Saturday, July 20, at 8:00 a.m.